remblock/REMChain-Remote-Snapshots/README.md

 # remchain-snapshot
-This code takes the snapshots on my node to send them to my webserver vps through ssh
+This code TAKES the snapshots on my node to send them to my webserver vps through ssh.
+If you want to restore please keep scrolling further down

 # takesnapshot.sh
 This file takes the snapshot, compresses it and sends it to the VPS.
 This is for my own benefit or for anyone else that would like to take a snapshot (must have the producer API enabled).